How much do braces cost?

 Is my dentist registered on the Irish orthodontic specialist register?

 Some dentists may have completed other short courses and offer orthodontic appliances.
 This training is not accredited by the Dental Council of Ireland.
-If you want to check if your dentist has completed accredited training, you can check the Dental Council Register here
+If you want to check if your dentist has completed accredited training, check the Dental Council Register here

 How do braces work?